Arrange a Viewing

 Think About the Location of Manufactured Homes

 It’s important to understand and carefully consider the site where you’ll place your manufactured home.
-If you locate your home in a rental community, it will experience a reduced gain in equity.
+If you locate your home in a rental community with mobile homes for rent in Fenton, MI, it will experience a reduced gain in equity.

 There is a chance to place your home on your own piece of land instead of a mobile home park.
 Having your home on your land reduces the financing costs, you don’t have to worry about lot rent for a mobile home, and it raises the stability of your tenure.